-Finally, the third article Research Paper Title: 03 Simple Steps to Make it Easily Discoverable discusses the importance of proofreading and editing the paper to ensure it is free from errors and typos, as this is a critical step in the publication process.
+Finally, the third article” Importance of Proofreading in Research Paper Writing” discusses the importance of proofreading and editing the paper to ensure it is free from errors and typos, as this is a critical step in the publication process.

 By following these additional resources, the user can optimize their paper for the special issue and increase its chances of success.